Tumbleweed: Environmental effects

 It sometimes happens that species of large tumbleweed, especially if thorny, can form aggregations that are physically hazardous and can block roads and cover buildings and vehicles.
-This can most obviously happen where fences and similar obstacles cause the accumulation, but the weeds can also entangle each other spontaneously until they form piles that can no longer roll.
-Such piles can be a serious threat to trapped vehicles or buildings and their occupants, most particularly because they are dry and flammable.
+This can happen where fences and similar obstacles cause the accumulation, but the weeds can also entangle each other until they form piles that can no longer roll.
+Such piles can be a serious threat to trapped vehicles or buildings and their occupants, particularly because they are dry and flammable.
 Examples of enveloped buildings and vehicles have been documented mainly in the Western regions of the US.
-In residential areas, an example was the town of Mobridge, South Dakota, where in 1989 tens of tons of large tumbleweeds ("Russian thistles") that had matured in the dry bed of nearby Lake Oahe buried many houses so deeply that mechanical equipment was necessary to remove it, release occupants, and counter the fire hazard.
+In residential areas, an example was the town of Mobridge, South Dakota, where in 1989 tens of tons of large tumbleweeds ("Russian thistles") that had matured in the dry bed of nearby Lake Oahe buried many houses so deeply that mechanical equipment was necessary to remove it, release occupants and counter the fire hazard.

 There was a significant outbreak of Panicum effusum in the Australian town of Wangaratta in February 2016 that attracted international attention.
-The seed heads of the weed, known locally as "hairy panic", had piled several meters deep in some places, forcing residents to spend several hours removing it to regain access to their doors and homes.
+The seed heads of the weed, known locally as "hairy panic", had piled several meters deep in some places, forcing residents to spend several hours removing it to regain access to their homes.
 The local council subsequently indicated it was considering attaching large vacuums to street-sweepers in an attempt to control the outbreak.

-On April 18, 2018, strong winds and neglected maintenance of neighboring private land brought in a very large number of tumbleweeds into Victorville, California and about 100 to 150 homes required help from public services after their entryways were at least partly blocked off.
-The local fire department also participated in the cleanup as the massive influx of tumbleweeds presented both a safety and fire hazard.
+On 18 April 2018, strong winds and neglected maintenance of neighboring private land brought a large number of tumbleweeds into Victorville, California.
+Approximately 100 to 150 homes required help from public services after their entryways were at least partly blocked.
+The local fire department participated in the cleanup as the influx of tumbleweeds presented both a safety and fire hazard.

-A similar incident occurred on December 31, 2019, when high winds dislodged a large number of tumbleweeds on the Hanford Reservation northwest of Richland, Washington.
+A similar incident occurred on 31 December 2019, when high winds dislodged a large number of tumbleweeds on the Hanford Reservation northwest of Richland, Washington.
 The tumbleweeds piled up 15 to 20 ft deep in some areas, burying cars and trucks and closing Washington State Route 240 for ten hours while road crews used snowplows to remove the tumbleweeds.

-Tumbleweeds have also been observed to cause issues with wastewater treatment plants.
-In some cases of inadequate fencing, they can get entangled in electromechanical equipment within plants such as clarifiers and mechanical aerators leading to increased energy use and labor cost associated with operating and cleaning the units.
+Tumbleweeds have been observed causing problems with wastewater treatment plants.
+In some cases of inadequate fencing, they can get entangled in electromechanical equipment such as clarifiers and mechanical aerators leading to increased energy use and labor cost associated with operating and cleaning.

+Some invertebrates develop inside tumbleweeds and disperse as phytochores via the wind.